VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 ----

-To do this project, we planned to use a Raspberry.
+To do this project, we planned to use a **Raspberry**.
-But due to some issues detailed in "Problems encountered" part, we finally used an Ubuntu (20.04 LTS Desktop) image on Virtual Box with 4GB RAM & 32GB storage.
+But due to some issues detailed in "Problems encountered" part, we finally used an Ubuntu (20.04 LTS Desktop) image on **Virtual Box** with 4GB RAM & 32GB storage.

-So, in this project, we will deploy this cluster architecture:
+In this project, we will install different technologies to **deploy a webserver and a database** under a distributed architecture.
+The goal is to **implement this cluster architecture** on one machine Ubuntu:
 ![](images/9.jpeg)

 Ingress is an API object that manages external access to the services in a cluster and provide load balancing between nodes.

 The frontend is a NodeJS web application.
 We re-use school project on pollution.
-The original frontend use cloud storage (Dynamodb), so we modify to request our localhost backend.
+The original frontend use cloud storage (Dynamodb), so we had to modify the code to request a localhost backend.

-The backend is also a NodeJS API application with Redis to store data.
+The backend is also a very simple NodeJS API application with Redis to store data.

 It's a distributed architecture where we replicate our frontend into 2 pods, and our backend into 3 pods.
 These pods are distributed inside 3 nodes to insure availability and consistency of our application.